jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 print(" 1 ^ 1 = %.2f" % xor(1, 1))   # 0.00
 ```

-Our network provides the XOR function as expected:
+As the output of our code show, this network provides the XOR function as expected:
 ```
  0 ^ 0 = 0.00
  0 ^ 1 = 1.00